amnh-sciviz/collectionscope/README.md

 #### Geocoding your data

-For \#4 (location), if you have a string representation of your location (e.g. `Egypt`, `Federated States of Micronesia`), you will need to run the geocoding process to generate latitude and longitude values:
+For \#4 (location data), if you have a string representation of your location (e.g. `Egypt`, `Federated States of Micronesia`), you will need to run the geocoding process to generate latitude and longitude values:

 ```
 python scripts/geocode_locations.py \